Electromagnetism: Quantities and units

 In the electromagnetic CGS system, electric current is a fundamental quantity defined via Ampère's law and takes the permeability as a dimensionless quantity (relative permeability) whose value in vacuum is unity.
 As a consequence, the square of the speed of light appears explicitly in some of the equations interrelating quantities in this system.

 Formulas for physical laws of electromagnetism (such as Maxwell's equations) need to be adjusted depending on what system of units one uses.
 This is because there is no one-to-one correspondence between electromagnetic units in SI and those in CGS, as is the case for mechanical units.
 Furthermore, within CGS, there are several plausible choices of electromagnetic units, leading to different unit "sub-systems", including Gaussian, "ESU", "EMU", and Heaviside–Lorentz.
 Among these choices, Gaussian units are the most common today, and in fact the phrase "CGS units" is often used to refer specifically to CGS-Gaussian units.

 Applications

-The study of electromagnetism informs electric circuits and semiconductor devices' construction.
+The study of electromagnetism informs electric circuits, magnetic circuits, and semiconductor devices' construction.